darkon76/UnityEventManager/README.md

 ###Bonus:###

 The singleton, check EventManager.cs for integration.
-Be carefull the singleton have the property of DontDestroyOnLoad.
+Be careful the singleton have the property of DontDestroyOnLoad.